 The pay of soldiers of the Auxilary

 The pay that soldiers of the Auxilary received was lower than the pay that regular Roman soldiers (who were Roman citizens) got.
-Additionally, the soldiers of the Auxilary would also not get the same retirement as Roman soldiers but instead receive the Roman civil right.
+Additionally, the soldiers of the Auxilary would also not get the same retirement as Roman soldiers but instead receive the Roman civil right (plus a diploma to prove it).
 More on the retirement of both Roman and Auxilary soldiers in my article here.

 Infantrymen of the Auxilary would roughly get 100 Denarii per year, a horseman serving in a cohors equita 150 Denarii per year, and a horseman serving in an ala 200 Denarii per year.